 - The Big Bad Wolf: Your adversary, who in the game is called Bigelow B. Wolf.

-- Blow You Away: Brick by brick.
+- Blow You Away: The Wolf's breath can blow a house down brick by brick.

 - Breaking Out: Inverted, as you drop bricks into the wall that the Big Bad Wolf is blowing away.

 - Breath Weapon: The Big Bad Wolf's breath, which looks like he's breathing a laser beam.
 It also doubles as part of his Vacuum Mouth when it touches one of your pigs.